 From the below screenshot, you can see the R Chart

-Like any other chart in Power, you can apply filters on R chart as well.
-To demonstrate the same, let me create a table first.
+Like any other chart in Power BI, you can apply filters on R chart as well.
+To demonstrate the Power BI R script filters, let me create a table first.

 We created a column chart as well.